Best Orthotics for Toe Walking – These Shoes and Orthotics Help Prevent Toe Walking!

 The most effective way I have found to help treat and prevent toe walking is by wearing the correct type of footwear and orthotics.

-Below you can find my simple 2 step approach which has prevented hundreds of children from walking on their toes.
+Below you can find my simple two step approach which has prevented hundreds of children from walking on their toes.
 Please note that how effective this orthotic will be in preventing your child’s toe walking condition depends on your child’s age and your child’s individual foot anatomy.
 The goal of the orthotics is to prevent children from getting on their toes and promote the habit of walking the correct way: heel to toe.

 ➡️ First Step: Find the correct pair of orthotics.